ryanjamurphy/Autotag-new-records-in-DEVONthink/DEVONthink 3 Autotagging/README.md

 # About and instructions
-These scripts help you manage records' tags in [DEVONthink](https://devontechnologies.com/) macOS apps.
+These scripts help you manage tags in [DEVONthink](https://devontechnologies.com/) macOS apps.

 ## Delete tags from records
 ### Use: